-- In the iTunes window, click the iOS device button on the right.
+- In iTunes, click the Devices button in the upper-right.

 - For iTunes 10.7:

-- Right-click (or Control click) on your iOS device in the iTunes Source list.
+- Right-click (or Control-click) your iOS device in the Source list.

 - Choose Back Up from the iTunes device shortcut menu.

 For the best results, back up with iTunes on a weekly basis or more frequently if you need to back up important data.
 You might want to create a reminder to back up.

-Tip: If you are using iCloud and iTunes Backup together, and you simply want to speed up your iCloud Backup & Restore functions, you can save iCloud storage by turning off iCloud Backup for very large data types.
-For example, if you have a 15 GB Camera Roll on your iPhone, you may not wish to back it up to iCloud because it is already being manually backed up to iTunes.
+If you're using iCloud and iTunes Backup together and you want to speed up your iCloud Backup and restore, you can save iCloud storage by turning off iCloud Backup for very large data types.
+For example, if you have a 15 GB Camera Roll on your iPhone, you might not wish to back it up to iCloud because it's already being manually backed up to iTunes.
 You can disable back up of any iCloud Backup item in Settings > iCloud > Storage & Backup > Manage Storage > Backups > Backup Options.
-After doing so, these items will only be backed up when you manually back up to iTunes.
+After doing so, you can back up these items when you manually back up to iTunes.

 Learn more about: